JavaRockstar/Altcoin-Menu/README.md

 Altcoin Menu Miner is a Bash Script that was created to make it easier to start mining altcoins in Linux.
 Altcoin Menu Miner helps you to mine over 50 different POW Coins/Tokens.
 If you find my script useful you can choose to donate-a-core to my mining farm.

+Altcoin Menu does not include profit switching if your looking for profit switching use Nicehash.

 # Supported Coins/Tokens